 Sometimes, further information may be required to complete a comprehensive assessment.
 There may be times where it is appropriate for us to visit the child’s school for observation.
 If additional information is required, we will discuss any additional costs with you in advance.

 CatholicCare also provides review assessments for individuals who already have a diagnosis of autism.
 This applies when up-to-date information is required, for example, at times of transition, to review progress and guide interventions, to support funding applications and to access the NDIS.

 If further assessments are required in order to inform learning needs more effectively, CatholicCare is able to complete cognitive and other developmental assessments.

 We understand that autism not only affects the individual, but also loved ones.
 Accordingly, at CatholicCare we are committed to supporting families to develop an enhanced understanding of autism.
 This assists families to build stronger relationships and provides the individual with a greater level of support and development.

 It is not necessary to have a referral from a health professional for an autism assessment.
 However, with a referral from a paediatrician or child psychiatrist, Medicare rebates are available for up to four autism assessment sessions for children under the age of 13.

-Download a referral form here.
-Return the form to us by email, post or fax before the first appointment.
+Download a referral form here and return the form to us by email before the first appointment.

-- Please note: existing clients of CatholicCare may not need to complete the Initial Assessment Consultation as screening questionnaires and gathering of background information may already have occurred during the course of the counselling sessions before referral for a formal assessment.
+- Please note: existing clients of CatholicCare may not need to complete the Initial Assessment Consultation as screening questionnaires and gathering of background information may already have occurred during the counselling sessions before referral for a formal assessment.